 3. Sweet potato toast instead of wheat toast

-Depending on your toaster you may have to toast a couple times but once done, use as sandwich “bread” or top with your favorite toppings.
+Depending on your toaster you may have to toast a couple of times but once done, use it as a sandwich “bread” or top with your favorite toppings.

 4. Coconut oil instead of canola or vegetable oil